OpenEvalProject/evals/manuscripts/elife-49374/v2/manuscript.md

 ![Figure 6.](https://cdn.elifesciences.org/articles/49374/elife-49374-fig6-v2.jpg)

-**Figure 6.:** 12/G13 in vascular myogenic tone.VDCC, voltage-dependent Ca2+ channels; TRP, transient receptor potential channels; PLC-β, phospholipase C-β; PIP2, phosphatidyl inositol bisphosphate; DAG, diacyl glycerol, IP3, inositol-1,4,5-triphosphate; LARG, RhoGEF protein ARHGEF12; MYPT1 and PPC1, regulatory and catalytic subunit of myosin phosphatase, respectively; ROCK, Rho-kinase.
+**Figure 6.:** VDCC, voltage-dependent Ca2+ channels; TRP, transient receptor potential channels; PLC-β, phospholipase C-β; PIP2, phosphatidyl inositol bisphosphate; DAG, diacyl glycerol, IP3, inositol-1,4,5-triphosphate; LARG, RhoGEF protein ARHGEF12; MYPT1 and PPC1, regulatory and catalytic subunit of myosin phosphatase, respectively; ROCK, Rho-kinase.
 ROCK phosphorylates MYPT1 and thereby inhibits myosin phosphatase activity.
 AT1, angiotensin AT1 receptor; CysLT1, cysteinyl leukotriene receptor 1; S1P2/3, sphingosine-1-phosphate receptors 2 and 3; P2Y6, purinergic receptor Y6; TP, thromboxane A2 receptor.
 AT1 and CysLT1 have been shown to be activated by increased vascular pressure in a ligand independent manner, whereas activation of S1P2/3, TP and P2Y6 is believed to require formation or release of the respective receptor ligand.
 For details see text.

 The fact that myogenic vasoconstriction of both, mesenteric and cerebral arteries, is lacking in smooth muscle-specific Gα12/Gα13-deficient mice suggests that this mouse line is a useful model to study the in vivo function of myogenic tone under physiological and pathophysiological conditions.
 Early observations showed that Sm-12/13-KO mice have a normal basal blood pressure but do not respond with arterial hypertension to desoxycorticosterone (DOCA)/NaCl treatment (Wirth et al., 2008).
 The present study indicates that Sm-12/13-KO mice have an increased cardiac output due to an increased stroke volume, suggesting that loss of myogenic tone in Sm-12/13-KO mice results in a reduced vascular resistance compensated by increased cardiac output.
 Interestingly, we did not find signs of increased sympathetic activity or changes in angiotensin II and aldosterone levels.
 Thus, the increased stroke volume and increased cardiac output might just be the result of a reduced afterload.
 Similar observations have been made during physical exercise or after pharmacological inhibition of peripheral resistance (Andersen and Vik-Mo, 1984; Radovits et al., 2013).
 The increased cardiac output was accompanied by myocardial hypertrophy resembling other forms of physiological hypertrophy as it did not go along with the expression of fetal genes such as those encoding natriuretic peptide A and B as well as the cardiac myosin heavy chain (Myh7) or skeletal muscle α-actin (Acta1) (Nakamura and Sadoshima, 2018).
 As described before, Acta1 expression was rather reduced 4 weeks after induction of smooth muscle-specific Gα12/Gα13 deficiency typical for physiological cardiac hypertrophy (Nakamura and Sadoshima, 2018; McMullen and Jennings, 2007).
 Also, 35 weeks after induction, no expression of fetal genes was observed, while 2 of 6 fibrosis marker genes showed a slight increase in expression.
 However, no fibrosis could be seen in histological sections of hearts 35 weeks after induction.